cloudflare/workers-docs/content/reference/workers-concepts/routes.md

 ## Workers.dev

-For workers.dev zones, routing tables do not apply and the scripts are managed by the name of the script.
-A request to your `script-name.domain.workers.dev` subdomain will run through the active script with corresponding name, `script-name`.
+For workers.dev zones, scripts are managed by the name of the script.
+A request to your `script-name.subdomain.workers.dev` subdomain will run through the active script with corresponding name, `script-name`.

 Each script that runs must have a script name, so there is currently no way to run a script on `domain.workers.dev`.